-The Tax Freedom Day Clock
+The US Tax Freedom Day Clock 2019

 John Gaver

-Each year, the Tax Foundation publishes a report, in which they have calculated the date on which the average US taxpayer has earned enough to pay all of his taxes for that year.
-For obvious reasons, this date is referred to as Tax Freedom Day.
+John GaverEach year, the Tax Foundation publishes a report, in which they have calculated the date on which the average US taxpayer has worked long enough, to earn enough money, to pay all of his taxes for that year.
+For obvious reasons, the Tax Foundation refers to this date as Tax Freedom Day.

-Both the clock in the title of this article and the one at the top of each page in our Tax and Economy section are live.
-That means that the Tax Freedom Day Clock will update not only when the page is opened, but will continue to update, as long as the page is left open.
-We thought about using hours and minutes in the clock, but that seemed a little much and takes up more space.
-However, we wanted you to be able to actually watch the Tax Freedom Day Clock count down, which is why there are three decimal places in the days.
-The effect is that you will see a tick approximately every minute and a half.
+The Tax Freedom Day Clock that appears in the box at the top of each page in our Tax and Economy section is live.
+That means that the Tax Freedom Day Clock will update not only when the page is opened, but will continue to update each second, as long as the page is left open.

 The Tax Foundation uses the most unbiased method possible for calculating the national Tax Freedom Day.
 As you can see below, it is very straight forward:

-| Federal, state & local taxes | x | 365 (or 366) days | = | Tax Freedom Day |
+Federal, state & local taxes x 365 (or 366) days = Tax Freedom Day

 In actuality, Tax Freedom Day is different for each state, depending upon the various tax rates that may be in effect in each state, for that tax year.
 In that case, the formula changes slightly, using only federal, state and local taxes for each state and only the total income for each state.

-Individual state Tax Freedom Days for 2008 ranges from March 29 (in low-tax Alaska) to May 8 (in high-tax Connecticut).
 To learn when Tax Freedom Day falls in your state, visit the Tax Foundation web site.

 Tax Freedom Day is exactly what the name implies.
 It's the day on which the money that you earn actually begins to benefit you and not the government.